apache/cloudstack-documentation/source/adminguide/networking/multiple_subnets_in_shared_network.rst

       defaulted to the vlan of the network or if vlan of the network is null - to Untagged

-      ..
-NOTE if the VNI is of a VXLAN, the protocol prefix `vxlan://` must be used, like in `vxlan://<vni>`
+.. note:: If the VNI is of a VXLAN, the protocol prefix `vxlan://` must be used, like in `vxlan://<vni>`

 #.
 Click OK.